Reserves are items which are designated for special class use. The Kraemer Family Library currently offers two types of Reserve services:

 - the Effect of the use upon the potential market for or value of the copyrighted work.

 The Kraemer Family Library reserves the right to refuse to provide access to any items which they feel falls outside the scope of fair use.
 The Electronic Reserve Manager will contact the instructor if any copyright conflicts are encountered.

 If you have questions regarding copyright compliance please contact Carla Myers, Campus Copyright Specialist, at 255-3908 or firstname.lastname@example.org.

 Requests should be submitted at least one week prior to the date needed for class.
-Requests are usually processed within 24 hours but more time may be needed at the beginning of a semester.
+Requests are usually processed within 48 hours but more time may be needed at the beginning of a semester or if the item is unavailable.
 All requests are processed in the order received.